"Mushy yes, but tasteless never!"

 You're excited, your baby is around 6 months of age and has reached a new milestone: it's time to start

 BABY FOODS.
-There's nothing more satisfying than watching your child discover the joys of eating"Most of our taste preferences are formed early in life—in the first couple of years and especially in the first year—by the kinds of exposures we have," says Alan Greene M.D., author of Feeding Baby Green.
+There's nothing more satisfying than watching your child discover the joys of eating.
+"Most of our taste preferences are formed early in life—in the first couple of years and especially in the first year—by the kinds of exposures we have," says Alan Greene M.D., author of Feeding Baby Green.

 Where to start?
 What to buy?
 How to prepare it?
 If you have decided that you would like to make your very own baby food then you're in luck - I've done my research so you don't have to.